F10na/DTU_Master_Thesis/README.md

 ## Explanation of Data
 The data from Pupil Invisible contains personal information and is therefore not to be distributed.
 This data can only be accessed via a secure DTU server.
-The data from the Varjo are recorded personally and is included in the folder "Varjo Experiments" with descriptions below:
+The data from the Varjo are recorded personally and are provided in the folder "Varjo Experiments".
+This data is not IP.

-1 (a-c): 10 second intervals of fixation, saccades, blinks, vergence, smooth pursuit, VOR around y, VOR around x, VOR around z (torsion).
-All with fixed head (three trials).

-2: Looking around the room with fixed head for 20 seconds.

-3: Looking around the room with unfixed head for 20 seconds.

-4: Reading text on screen with fixed head for 20 seconds.

-5: Reading text on screen with unfixed head for 20 seconds.